-Cannabis is now fully legal in 15 states across the country in the U.S. and decriminalized in 11 others.In fact, only six states – Idaho, Wyoming, Kansas, Tennessee, Alabama and South Carolina – have refused to recognize any sort of cannabis legalization whether it be recreational or medical.
-Just this year (2020), New Jersey, Vermont, Arizona, Montana and South Dakota have legalized marijuana.
-Even Mississippi has voted to legalize medical marijuana, becoming one of the first Southern states to do so.
+Cannabis is now fully legal in 18 states across the country in the U.S. and medical use of cannabis has been legalized in 39 states.In fact, only five states – Idaho, Nebraska, Kansas, Wisconsin, and South Carolina – have refused to recognize any sort of cannabis legalization whether it be recreational or medical.

-Today, one in three Americans live in a state where recreational marijuana use is legal and there are now about 109 million Americans living in areas where adults can use cannabis legally.
 But as more states sign off on legalized weed, those looking to enter the potentially lucrative retail cannabis market, whether it is medical or recreational, will need to procure licenses or permits to operate.
 Since cannabis is not regulated by the federal government, every state has its own regulations and application process in place.
 However, the one constant is that each state requires strict security measures to be initiated to provide for the safety and security of the operation, its associates, and the neighborhood within which it operates.
-Most states call this a “Security Plan” and require its details be submitted with the application to operate, but what exactly is a “Security Plan?”
+Most states call this a “Security Plan” and require its details to be submitted with the application to operate, but what exactly is a “Security Plan?”

 Making a Cannabis Security Plan